creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 As is well known nowadays, deep neural networks can scale to millions of parameters.
 However, this flexbility may lead to overfitting, and therefore decrease robustness on new data.
-Various regularization techniques are used in practice such as dropout for instance.
+Various regularization techniques are used in practice, such as dropout.

 In a previous paper that they cite, it was shown that binary dropout has a Gaussian approximation called Gaussian dropout.